 Interested and Affected Parties List the name of persons consulted in this column, and Mark with an X where those who must be consulted were in fact consulted Date Comments Received Issues raised EAPs response to issues as mandated by the applicant Section and paragraph reference in this report where the issues and or response were incorporated.
-Me DGS Murray care of Mr A Nel > Remaining Extent of Zaai Plaats No 83 x Municipal councillor - - - - - Siyancuma Municipality Ward 1 Any comments received from the ward councillor will be incorporated into the final BAR and EMPR.
-Municipality - - - - - Siyancuma Local Municipality (SLM) X Any comments received from the municipality will be incorporated into the final BAR and EMPR.
-Organs of state (Responsible for infrastructure that may be affected Roads Department, Eskom, Telkom, DWA e - - - - - Department of Roads and Public Works (DRPW) ublic X Any comments received from the DRPW will be incorporated into the final BAR and EMPR.
-Department of Water and Sanitation (DWS) х Any comments received from the DWS will be incorporated into the final BAR and EMPR.
-Eskom X Any comments red eceived from Eskom (on the DBAR and EMPR) will be incorporated into the final BAR and EMPR.
-Communities No communities other than those listed as part of the neighbours were identified within the study area.
+Siyancuma Municipality Ward 1 Х No comments were received that could be incorporated into this final BAR and EMPR.
+Municipality - - - - - Siyancuma Local Municipality (SLM) Х No comments were received that could be incorporated into this final BAR and EMPR.
+Organs of state (Responsible for infrastructure that may be affected Roads Department, Eskom, Telkom, DWA e - - - - - Department of Roads and Public Works (DRPW) Х No comments were received that could be incorporated into this final BAR and EMPR.
+Department of Water and Sanitation (DWS) Х Eskom х Communities No c No communities were identified within the study area.
+Dept. Land Affairs Х 19/02/2025 The Commission on Restitution of Land Rights confirmed that no land claims appear on their database in respect of the property of this application.
+See Appendix H2 for proof of public participation.
+Traditional Leaders N/A - - - - Dept. Environmental Affairs - - - - -